threefoldfoundation/threefold_data/content/news/tf-odyssey-2020/tf-odyssey-2020.md

 ---
+id: threefold_news1
 title: ThreeFold @ Odyssey Momentum 2020!
-date: 2020-11-13
-published: true
-tags: ['event']
-cover_image: ./images/odysseymomentum.jpeg
-canonical_url: false
-description: "Momentum is an online event of 49 hours with more than 2,000 participants and 105 teams working on 21 complex 21st-century problems."
----

----
-id: threefold_news1
-title: ThreeFold Tech a Rising Star finalist
-tags: [tech, internet, future]
+tags: [events]
 category: [farming]
 image: ./post1.png
-image_caption: threefold tech
-excerpt: Congratulations to ThreeFold Tech Clapping hands sign which was recognized as one of 10 finalists.
+image_caption: ThreeFold @ Odyssey Momentum 2020!
+excerpt: Momentum is an online event of 49 hours with more than 2,000 participants and 105 teams working on 21 complex 21st-century problems.
 authors: [sam_taggart]
-created: 2020-10-29
+created: 2020-11-13
 ---

 This weekend, ThreeFold will be involved in [Odyssey Momentum 2020](https://www.odyssey.org/momentum/) – Momentum is an online event of 49 hours with more than 2,000 participants and 105 teams working on 21 complex 21st-century problems.